betterscientificsoftware/bssw.io/Articles/Blog/2018-11-08-sc-software-conference.md

 reproducibility and correctness, as well as on training and education in HPC – particularly important since so little formal training is available in software development practices for computational scientists and engineers.
-There are keynotes on software sustainability and development practices at two other workshops There is a tutorial on producing better scientific software, and a tutorial on Spack, a next-generation package management tool designed with the special environment and needs of typical supercomputers in mind.
+There are keynotes on software sustainability and development practices at two other workshops.
+There is a tutorial on producing better scientific software, and a tutorial on Spack, a next-generation package management tool designed with the special environment and needs of typical supercomputers in mind.
 And there’s a panel discussion on sustaining research software.
 There are also a number of BOFs related to *software*.
 BOF stands for Birds of a Feather, and they are really just opportunities to gather communities of interest for discussions in a format defined by the organizers.
 But when you have 12,000+ people at a conference, there's a lot to discuss!
-This year, there are BOFs on for the Spack community and the U.S. national research infrastructure for computing.
+This year, there are BOFs for the Spack community and the U.S. national research infrastructure for computing.
 But more significant to me is the BOF on "Software Engineering and Reuse for Computational Science and Engineering," which will be the fourth installment at Supercomputing,